pdjr-modules/NOP100/README.md

 # NOP100

+NOP100 provides a hardware design and firmware for a generic, abstract, NMEA2000 module.

-NOP100 is a generic NMEA2000 module that implements and abstracts most of the housekeeping functions necessary to build a working NMEA2000 module
+The hardware design provides a circuit design and PCB layout which can be easily extended to support the requirements of a real, functional, NMEA 2000 module  and abstracts most of the housekeeping functions necessary to build a working NMEA 2000 module

 The functionality required to implement a particular module application is abstracted out into a small collection of include